oto-gitops-oneshot/cp4ba-config-jobs/README.md

-# Repository for configuring DB2 and DBS
+# Repository for configuring cp4ba with GitOps Jobs
 ## How to use this repository:

 The repository has a directory for several different jobs